aroberge/reeborg/docs/en/basics/rule2.rst

     move()  # Python commands are on separate lines move()
-    turn_left() # Reeborg only knows to turn left put("token")  # we assume that Reeborg carries enough tokens
+    turn_left() # Reeborg only knows to turn left put()  # we assume that Reeborg carries enough tokens

     # we repeat the above three more times to complete the square
     move()